Stiks-Styx/Void-Invader/README.md

 This project is made to only run on console.
 Project made for (ITEC 102 - Fundamentals of Programming) Final Project

-Developers
+Developers \n
-John Alex B. Alcazar
+John Alex B. Alcazar \n
-Emmanuel S. Delatorre
+Emmanuel S. Delatorre \n
 Jhaztine Laitrell Datuin